Uniform estimation in stochastic block models is slow: Further results: upper bounds and smooth graphons

 What precedes shows that the rate $k/n$ is achieved under conditions on $M$ in \eqref{coM} and/or $k$.
 In general, we expect the rate to depend on the matrices $M$.
 Although we do not investigate this point in full here, we discuss it briefly.

-The estimation methods investigated in Sections \ref{sec-spec} and \ref{subsec-mle} require the upper-left ${2\times 2}$ block of $M^\te$ to be sufficiently separated from at least part of the other entries of $M^\te$.
+The estimation methods investigated in Section \ref{subsec-mle} (MLE) and Appendix \ref{sec:spec:k} (spectral method) require the upper-left ${2\times 2}$ block of $M^\te$ to be sufficiently separated from at least part of the other entries of $M^\te$.
 Among those matrices $M^\te$ whose upper-left corner equals $Q^\te$, a worst case scenario should correspond to a matrix whose coefficients in $A$ and $B$ all equal $1/2$.
 This leads to the matrix

 which is of course heavily over-specified from the SBM perspective.
 Consider the SBM in a fixed design case, where $\vphi:\{1,\ldots,n\}\to \{1,\ldots,k \}$ is unobserved.
 Suppose all classes $\sigma^{-1}(i)$ are of cardinality of order $n/k$, and the connectivity matrix is given by \eqref{special}.
 This specific model can be regarded as a special case of the setting considered from a testing perspective by \citet{butuceaingster} and \citet{ariascv14}.
 From Theorem 4.3 of \cite{butuceaingster}, one can deduce that the minimax rate for the quadratic risk when estimating $\te$ is no better than $\rho_n=\min\left(\frac{k^2}{n},\sqrt{\frac{k\log k}{n}}\right)$, for $k,n\to \infty$ and $\rho_n=o(1)$.
 The rate is therefore no better than $k^2/n$ for $k\le n^{1/3}$, and remains much slower than $k/n$ even for $k>n^{1/3}$.